ruthvik2424/Kubernetes-Cluster-Setup-and-Configuration/README.md

 kubectl join ....
 ```
 ## Use the provided command from the Kubeadm init command output to join worker nodes to the cluster.

 ## Check That The Worker Node Has Join SuccessFully And Are In Ready State Or Not And All Pods Are In Running State
 ```bash
 kubectl get nodes
 kubectl get pods -A
 ```
-## If Not In Ready State Wait For Some Time And Let It Get Setep
+## If Not In Ready State Wait For Some Time And Let It Get Setup

 ## If It Is Ready State Go For Your First Deployment Using The File Provide In The Repository
 ```bash
 git clone https://github.com/ruthvik2424/kubernetes-cluster.git